ericnewton/many-lives/README.md

 are likely some simple changes to avoid list construction that might help performance.
 I could at least try to do some work in parallel to see if it helps or hurts.

+### Ruby

+I expected ruby to be more like python.
+It turns out to be quite a bit different.
+I have some experience writing ruby-as-configuration-language, so some of the syntax wasn't new to me.
+However, this was the first time I had written anything close to algorithmic code.

+It was nice that many of the basic functional features on lists (Arrays) worked on Sets, too.

+The syntax for set operations was neat, but I'm not sure I'd remember that "|" is union and "-" is difference.

+Not crazy about the lambda syntax `{|x| x * 2}`, but it works and is concise.
+I was surprised that a return in a lambda expression terminated the outer function, so I had to hoist code with early returns out to a function.
+That was probably for the best, style-wise, anyhow.

+Not having module-level values available in methods forced me to add constants as arguments to functions.
+It wasn't hard, but it was unexpected.

+I liked the "\e" symbol representation for the escape character.
+I didn't have to figure out how a decimal 27, or octal 33 or a hex 1b was turned into a string character.

+That performance, though: that's not great.
+I changed the coordinate of a cell from a Struct to a list-of-2-elements, but that didn't have any effect.
+I changed the top call for generations from recursive to iterative, and that made no change, either.

+I was surprised I could not write a for-loop over a range with decreasing values: `(1..-1)`, but needed to use `1.downto(-1)`.
+It had me scratching my head because I seemed to be able to do `(1..-1).map{|x| x}` just fine.

+Lots of quirks to learn, but development went pretty fast and the error messages easy to diagnose.
+Online help and examples were abundant.
+Emacs, in ruby-mode, was my editor.